The college basketball recruiting circus heads to Las Vegas, the center of hoops at all levels this week

 It's Team Takeover vs. Compton Magic.

 Which means it's the team that won the Nike EYBL Finals at the Peach Jam earlier this month (Team Takeover) against the team that won the Adidas Summer Championship earlier this month (Compton Magic).
-They are the nation's best two 17-and-under teams, with Team Takeover No. 1 and the Compton Magic No. 2 according to Prep Hoops.
+They are the nation's best two 17-and-under teams, according to Prep Hoops.
 So this is a rare meeting between the top Nike-sponsored program and top Adidas-sponsored program.

 Both are loaded.

 Team Takeover has six players ranked in the top 70 of either the Class of 2019 or Class of 2020, including Villanova pledge Justin Moore, while the Compton Magic are led by brothers Isaiah Mobley and Evan Mobley.
 Isaiah is ranked No. 24 in the Class of 2019.
 Evan is ranked No. 2 in the Class of 2020.
-Southern Cal coach Andy Enfield has already added their father, Eric Mobley, to his staff.
+USC coach Andy Enfield has already added their father, Eric Mobley, to his staff.
 So you can safely assume they'll be spending their college careers playing home games inside the Galen Center.

 Bottom line, if there's a must-see game of the week, Team Takeover vs. Compton Magic is probably it.
 Will it resonate like LaMelo vs. Zion?
 Definitely not.
 And LeBron James probably won't show up only to be encouraged to stay away because tournament officials are ill-equipped to handle the frenzy his presence would further create, which is something that really did happen last July.
 But what Team Takeover vs. Compton Magic will be is a highly competitive basketball game played between two great teams affiliated with industry rivals and led by players who project as future college stars.
-There are worse ways to spend a Wednesday night, I'm certain.
+So there are worse ways to spend a Wednesday night, I'm certain.

 CBS Sports HQ Daily Newsletter